-Now, if they aren’t “properly” covered, they could be ostracized, beaten, arrested by morality police, and in some cases forced to flee the country.
+Today, if women aren’t “properly” covered, they could be ostracized, beaten, arrested by morality police, and in some cases forced to flee the country.
 It’s kind of a real-life The Handmaid’s Tale.

 Despite all of these threats, women are taking to the streets, taking off their hijabs, and taking a stand in order to feel the wind in their hair.

-The movement started around May, 2014 when Iranian activist Masih Alinejad, author of The Wind In My Hair: My Fight for Freedom in Modern Iran— began a social media campaign called My Stealthy Freedom (#mystealthyfreedom), protesting the dress code laws.
-Her goal was to allow women to have the choice of wearing or not wearing a hijab.
+The movement started around May, 2014.
+An Iranian activist Masih Alinejad, author of The Wind In My Hair: My Fight for Freedom in Modern Iran – began a social media campaign called My Stealthy Freedom (#mystealthyfreedom), protesting the dress code laws.
+She wanted women to have the choice of wearing or not wearing a hijab.